citp/privacy-policy-historical/t/th/tho/thorntons.co.uk.md

-> *The following text is extracted and transformed from the thorntons.co.uk privacy policy that was archived on 2011-05-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110508181729id_/http%3A//www.thorntons.co.uk/cm/Login_Privacy_Policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thorntons.co.uk privacy policy that was archived on 2011-12-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111220095452id_/http%3A//www.thorntons.co.uk/cm/Login_Privacy_Policy.htm) for the most accurate reproduction.*

 # Thorntons chocolates -

+  * **_About cookies_**

+On 26 May 2011, the rules about cookies on websites changed.
+This site uses cookies.
+You may delete and block all cookies from this site, but parts of the site will not work.
+To find out more about cookies and how to delete them, visit www.allaboutcookies.org.
+A cookie is a small file that can be stored on your computer's hard drive.
+Thorntons uses cookies to provide features like auto-log-in and to determine when customers have previously visited our site.
+Our cookies do not contain any personal information about you, so only Thorntons will be able to use the cookies to determine your identity.

   * **_Customer Account_**